2101dudu/Proof-of-Work-Blockchain/README.md

 Like blocks, transactions need previous transactions to point to.
 Similarly to the genesis blocks, a coinbase transaction referes to the first transaction of the blockchain.
-This special transaction is also used to reward the first miner with tokens, and we can created it using the `CoinbaseTx()` method.
+This special transaction is also used to reward the first miner with tokens, and we can create it using the `CoinbaseTx()` method.

-Once that's done, regular transactions can ensue by the help of the `newTransaction()` method.
+Once that's done, regular transactions can ensue with the help of the `newTransaction()` method.
 A new transaction block only occurs when the sender has enough tokens for that transaction.

 ## Practical scenario

-Alice has 10 tokens and wants to send 7 tokens to Bob.
-In a blockchain system, this transaction is structured into **inputs** and **outputs**.
+Alice has 10 tokens and wants to send 7 to Bob.
+In a blockchain system, this transaction is structured into inputs and outputs.

 ### Step 1: Identifying the Input